The Best of Japan - Tour of Japan - Japanspecialist

 A ryokan is a traditional Japanese inn that offers a unique cultural experience.
 Guests sleep on tatami mats, enjoy traditional meals and may have hot springs & gardens.

-Western-style hotels in Japan offer comfort and convenience with amenities like room service and fitness centers.
+Western-style hotels in Japan offer comfort and convenience with amenities like room service and fitness centres.
 Many are located in major cities and near popular destinations.

 What is included